-4. The county legislative body, after receiving the reports of the county planning board and the agricultural districting advisory committee, and after such public hearing may adopt as a plan the proposal or any modification of the proposal it deems appropriate as long as it is for a term of either eight, twelve or twenty years, including the inclusion, to the extent feasible, of adjacent viable farm lands, and, the exclusion, to the extent feasible, of nonviable farm land and non-farm land.
+legislative body, 4.
+The county after receiving the reports of the county planning board and the agricultural districting advisory committee, and after such public hearing, may adopt as a plan the proposal or any modification of the proposal it deems appropriate, and shall adopt as part of the plan an appropriate review period of either eight, twelve or twenty years.
+The plan as adopted shall, to the extent feasible, include adjacent viable farm lands, and exclude, to the extent feasible, nonviable farm land and non-farm land.
 The county legislative body shall act to adopt or reject the proposal, or any modification of it, no later than one hundred eighty days from the date the proposal was submitted to this body.
 Upon the adoption of a plan, the county legislative body shall submit it to the commissioner of agriculture and markets.
 The commissioner may, upon application by the county legislative body and for good cause shown, extend the period for adoption and submission once for an additional thirty days.
 Where he does so, the county legislative body may extend the period for the report from the county planning board and/or the period for the report from the agricultural districting advisory committee.